dddrrreee/cs140e-23win/labs/README.md

-We now build virtual memory which will let us add (1) general memory protection and (2) user processes that can safely run with their own private memory.
+We now build virtual memory which will let us add (1) general memory protection and (2) user processes that can safely run with their own private address space.

-Virtual memory is a simple concept --- it just replaces one integer (a virtual address) with another (a physical address).
-However, since this occurs on every memory access it has to be fast.
-This speed has hardware for virtual memory eye-poppingly complicated.
+Conceptually, virtual memory is simple: it just involves building an integer function (usually using a table lookup; see: "page table") that can replaces one integer (a virtual address) with another (a physical address).
+However, since this replacement occurs on every memory access, it must be fast.
+This need for speed makes modern hardware for virtual memory wildly complicated.

 As a result, this topic will require the most reading --- about 100 pages of the ARMv6 manual.
 (You should start now.)
-There's just no way around this; but after you understdand how to build virtual memory there's nothing more complicated, so anything else should be relatively easy.
+There's just no way around this complexity.
+But, after you understand how to build virtual memory there's nothing more complicated, so anything else should be relatively easy.

   - ***pinned virtual memory***: you will build a simple virtual memory system from ARM documents.
 The interesting thing about this will